makersmakingchange/GAME-Checkpoints/docs/pick-game.md

 * **[CanIPlayThat](https://caniplaythat.com/):** A fantastic resource featuring deep-dive articles and reviews on game accessibility and hardware written by disabled gamers themselves.
 * **[Family Gaming Database](https://www.taminggaming.com/):** A massive database of board and video games.
 You can select the [specific features in a game you are looking for](https://www.familygamingdatabase.com/en-us/search/show/controls+video+game) and filter or pick from a [list of common features](https://www.familygamingdatabase.com/en-us/video-game-accessibility-data) to find games.
 This can help a ton when looking for games with specific accessibility features or games that “can be played with one switch”.
     * They also allow you to filter by age, genre, etc. so this can be a great resource if you are specifically filtering for games for children.
+* **[Game Access](https://gameaccess.info/):** Create various articles revolving around how to use adaptive gaming hardware, showcase setups, and they also document accessibility in games.
+You can filter by "games" and find the articles related to specific game titles that explains its accessibility.

 <div class="qr-link">
   <img src="../images/qr/abletoplay.png">